ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 1. Click **Add connection** in the Connections tab.
 1. Choose **Unbound GRE tunnel** as your network connection type.
 1. Select the base network type and whether this is a connection to a network in another account.
-1. If this connection is to a network in another account, enter the account id.
+1. If this connection is to a network in another account, enter the account ID.
 1. Choose an availability zone in which to create the tunnel.
 1. Configure the remaining parameters for the connection:
    * Enter the remote gateway IP[^ip1] for the endpoint of the GRE tunnel.